asminog/yii2-proxy/README.md

 </p>

 This is a simple proxy for Yii2 framework.
-This extension provides the HTTP Proxy Action for the [Yii framework 2.0](https://www.yiiframework.com).
+This extension provides the HTTP proxy action for the [Yii framework 2.0](https://www.yiiframework.com).

 For license information check the [LICENSE](LICENSE)-file.